-From 1997 to 2018 I was CEO of Thames Reach, a charity supporting homeless people.
-In 2018 I was seconded to MHCLG to lead their rough sleeping and homelessness programmes.
-This blog seeks to bring to life the complexities, dilemmas and doubts involved in trying to help people escape homelessness, as well as the triumphs and successes.
-It aims to tell the stories of the inspirational people I have met in my work, many of whom have endured years of homelessness yet gone on to do great things.
+From 1999 to 2018 I was CEO of homelessness charity Thames Reach.
+In 2018 I move to MHCLG to deliver rough sleeping and homelessness programmes.
+I continue to act as an adviser to goverment.
+This blog seeks to bring to life the complexities and dilemmas involved in trying to help people escape homelessness as well as the triumphs and successes.
+It aims to tell the stories of the inspirational people I have met in my work, many of whom have faced homelessness and from whom I have learnt a lot.

 There is a crepuscular light and a chilly autumn wind is

 sending leaves upwards into the evening sky.